Great Founder Theory

 A functional institution can outright solve a problem for a civilization.
 It might, for example, complete the construction of infrastructure so important it changes the course of economic development for centuries to come, such as ancient China’s grand canal or a hypothetical space elevator.

-A functional institution can subsidize the working of many other ventures through providing services other institutions and communities can rely on.
-One might consider Hammurabi or Muhammad’s systems of law as examples.
+A functional institution can subsidize the working of many other ventures through providing services that other institutions and communities can rely on.
+One might consider Hammurabi or Muhammad’s systems of law as examples, with many other revered lawgivers in history besides.

 Those who build these functional institutions mold society.
 Among the founders of functional institutions, those who build the most functional institutions are much more impactful than the rest.

 I will call those who found the most functional institutions that contribute to the bedrock of their civilizations Great Founders.
-Via the creation of institutions, Great Founders become the shaping force of society.
+Through the creation of institutions, Great Founders become the primary force that shapes society.

 To examine a society, then, we should first look for functioning institutions.
 A simple way to do this is to identify businesses, religions, governments, and so forth that are radically outperforming their competitors.
 We then seek out the founders of these institutions.